ZentrixLabs/windows-version-feed/README.md

 # Windows Version Feed

-This repository is a JSON feed repository that provides up-to-date Windows OS build information and CVE mappings by Patch Validation (ZentrixLabs).
+This repository is a JSON feed repository that provides up-to-date Windows OS build information and CVE mappings.

 ## Purpose